eli-oat/mvcss/README.md

 ## Why is this an NPM package?

 Frankly, there isn't a great reason why.
 It isn't JS, and I almost never write JS, but I hadn't ever made an NPM package and I thought this would be a good, low-stress way to try it out.
-Using [NPMCDN](https://npmcdn.com) the package can be easily included on the fly, but, really, you oughtn't do that becuase this is so teeny-tiny you might as well include the whole kit-and-kaboodle in the head of your HTML and not bother with making an extra call.
+Using [NPMCDN](https://npmcdn.com) the package can be easily included on the fly, but, really, you oughtn't do that because this is so teeny-tiny you might as well include the whole kit-and-kaboodle in the head of your HTML and not bother with making an extra call.

 [![NPM](https://nodei.co/npm/mvcss.png)](https://npmjs.org/package/mvcss)